 Replica windows are the answer for the homeowner who needs to replace their replacement windows or has an un-restorable original window.

-Regardless of the glazing configuration option chosen, Heirloom Window products insure that historic proportions and style is maintained while eliminating air-infiltration with contemporary, completely hidden weather-stripping.
+Regardless of the glazing configuration option chosen, Heirloom Window products ensure that historic proportions and style is maintained while eliminating air-infiltration with contemporary, completely hidden weather-stripping.

 The following is a guest post explaining these products that are recommended by Old House Guy.